-Built by the team at Second Life to power its own digital economy, Tilia is now the leading payment platform for game publishers, metaverse creators, and NFT providers around the world.
+Built by the team at Second Life to power its own digital economy, Tilia is the leading payment platform for game publishers, virtual environments, and creator economies globally.

 As a growing contributor to the virtual space, Tilia is partnering with some of the biggest developer platforms, allowing creators to maximize growth by streamlining the development process.